 If you do it wrong you will have rainwater going into your house or you might get sued by your neighbour if the water goes into their yard and into their house.

 This is another job that you should probably hire a landscape professional for.

 Not only do they have the heavy equipment to dig a hole quickly, but they also will know where not to site the pond or pool to avoid ground water, tree roots and utility lines.

 Plumbing and electrical work will likely also be required and so the points above under those sections apply here too.

 You might be able to do some minor concrete work yourself such as setting some fence posts or pouring a small slab.

 This list is not exhaustive.
 There may be other jobs you don’t feel comfortable doing, don’t have the right tools for or just need someone’s advice.
-Get in a professional early on and you will be able to sleep at night knowing you did your due diligence.
+Get a professional to come in early on and you’ll be able to sleep at night knowing you did your due diligence.